realDragonium/Ultraviolet/README.md

 # UltraViolet
+## What is it
 [Infrared](https://github.com/haveachin/infrared) but different.
-Not even sure or this will be a real production ready product some day, its a different structure i want to try.
+Not even sure or this will be a real production ready product some day, its a different structure I want to try.

-## What is different?
-*Well...*
-- This doesnt work (yet?)
-- This might have breaking changes any commit
-- Different structure
-- Less features

-## What this is
-Maybe its a personal test project for future infrared features or maybe it will be a separate project closely related to Infrared

-## Features
-[] (Maybe) Working minecraft proxy
-[] Being able to reload without closing existing connections

 ## Some notes
 ### Tableflip (not implemented yet)